NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 NOBULL Outwork Edge

 The Outwork Edge (formerly called Trainer+ and Impact) features the same durable upper material as the original Outwork but adds more cushioning in the upper and outsole for extra comfort.
-The tread on the outsole is also different.
-We went for a herringbone pattern, rather than the circular shape the Outwork uses.
-It provides better grip for multi-directional movement.
-Which is way more fun than one-directional movement, if you ask us.
+The outsole uses a herringbone pattern to provide better grip for multi-directional movement.

 These changes make the Outwork Edge the best shoe for high-impact workouts, fancy footwork drills, and runs.
 “If you want more support because you’re doing longer workouts, try the Outwork Edge,” says Schaeffer.